 Fortunately, it’s not and I make it to the gift shop alive.
 Looking at the gold-embossed boxes and brochures, it feels dreamlike to remember that the day began by sliding around in mud hitting a tree.

 As we leave the factory, another vehicle pulls up with the next batch of olives.
 I hang back for a photo, overhearing the conversation between factory worker and farmer.
 The latter looks confused.

 “English,” the first shrugs.
 “Wants to pick olives.”

-The olive harvest usually takes place between December and March.
-Granada and Seville have international airports but it is usually easier to find cheap flights to Malaga.
+The olive harvest usually takes place between December and March in Spain.
+Granada and Seville have international airports but there are usually more frequent flights to Malaga.